top of page

 Why can’t babies have water?

-Babies under 6 months can’t process water properly because their kidneys are still developing.
-Even small amounts can dilute the sodium in their blood (water intoxication), which affects how the brain and body work.
-Water can also fill their tiny stomachs, leaving less room for breast milk or formula, which should be the only sources of hydration and nutrition at this age.
+Babies under 6 months cannot process water properly because their kidneys are still developing.
+Even small amounts can dilute sodium levels in the blood (a condition called water intoxication), which can affect how the brain and body function.
+Water can also fill their small stomachs, reducing intake of breast milk or formula, the only safe and complete sources of hydration and nutrition at this age.

 When can babies drink water?